-You can filter each element entry point based on a specified part of a name, comment, or IP address.
+It is possible to filter each element entry point based on a specified part of a name, comment, or IP address.

-For example, all elements can be listed with GET 6.10/elements.
-You can search all elements using the 192.168.
+For example, all elements can be listed with GET 6.2/elements, so it is possible to search all elements using the 192.168.
 IP address pattern with the following query:

 '''

-GET 6.10/elements?filter=192.168.
+GET 6.2/elements?filter=192.168.

 '''

-You can filter specifically by type using a type-specific URI.
-For example, this search returns a list of all host elements with 'host' in their names or comments:
+It is possible to filter specifically by type, for example, to get a list of all hosts with 'host' in their names or in their comments:

-'''

-GET 6.10/elements/host?filter=host
+GET 6.2/elements/host?filter=host

-'''